Writing and Publishing Your Family History

 - Preparing files for the printer

-Those with expertise in genealogy or family history:
+Some brick-and-mortar publishers services have expertise in genealogy and family history:

 - Association of Professional Genealogists, apgen.org Find a specialist in writing, editing, and other tasks relating to publishing.